molgenis/molgenis-ops-helm/charts/molgenis-prometheus/README.md

 # Prometheus Monitoring
 This will install monitoring on your cluster.
 It supports legacy systems as well.
 So you can monitor your VM-stack with this setup.
-This also include kubernetes monitoring.
+This include kubernetes monitoring as well.

+In general the prometheus chart will monitor the kubernetes services and the kubernetes nodes.
+If you deploy the chart, you will be required to choose between development and production.

+If you choose development, you will deploy only the kubernetes monitoring.
+This will exclude the monitoring for the VM's.
+This is meant for the development on the development cluster.
+This will include the kubernetes and PostgreSQL alerts.
+You are required to fill in the slack url for development.
+This should be: https://hooks.slack.com/services/...

+If you choose production, you will deploy the kubernetes monitoring and the VM's monitoring.
+This include the alerts for kubernetes, PostgreSQL and VM's alerts.
+The VM scrapes are automatic populated via a cronjob.
+The cronjob will be scheduled every day at 7 o'clock.
+For the cronjob to succeed, you need to have a valid github token of molgenis.
+If you deploy the chart for production on the production cluster, then you are required to fill in a valid github token of molgenis and you need to fill in a slack url for production.
+This should look like: https://molgenisops.slack.com/services/...

 ## Chart Details
 This chart will deploy a number of services: